Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

 A finite-dimensional augmentation of the Chekanov-Eliashberg algebra is a unital DGA homomorphism

-where $A$ is a \emph{not necessarily commutative} unital algebra which is finite-dimensional over the ground field $\F$.
+where $A$ is a \emph{not necessarily commutative} unital algebra over the ground field $\F$, seen as a DGA with trivial differential and concentrated in degree $0$.
 Here $\F$ denotes the field that was used as coefficient ring for $\mathcal{A}(\Lambda)$.
 Recall that the existence of such a (graded) augmentation is equivalent to the existence of a finite-dimensional representation of the so-called \emph{characteristic algebra}, which is defined as the quotient algebra $\mathcal{A}(\Lambda)/\langle \partial(\mathcal{A})\rangle$ by the two-sided ideal generated by the boundaries (see \cite{Ngcomputable}).

 Given two such augmentations